appcypher/raccoon/README.md

 <h1 align="center">Compiler Workflow</h1>

-`compiler_workflow` takes a **workflow graph** (`.wg`) as input, runs semantic analysis on it and generates JavaScript or WebAssembly code and source maps.
+`vertex` takes a graph-based syntax (`.vt`) as input, runs semantic analysis on it and generates JavaScript or WebAssembly code and source maps.

-The workflow graph uses a typed language and its semantics is based on [Raccoon](https://github.com/appcypher/raccoon).
+The language semantics is based on [Raccoon](https://github.com/appcypher/raccoon).

 When generating wasm code, any JavaScript module dependency is accessed via the host interface `gigamono/js_call` which is expected to be implemented by a Gigamono implementation.